syerramilli/fcvopt/README.md

 docker run -v $(pwd)/experiments:/app/experiments -it fcvopt_test
 ```

 Once inside the container, you can navigate to the /app/experiments directory and run the experiments as needed.
 For example:

 ```{bash}
 cd experiments
 bash reproduce_rf.sh
 ```

+**Note:** On Ubuntu/Debian, you may need administrative privileges to run the Docker commands.
+You can do this by adding `sudo` before the command.